 - Identify recent major swing lows and recent major swing highs

 - Connect the 2 extreme points – highest to lowest (downtrend), lowest to highest (uptrend)

 Now you have Fibonacci retracement lines showing you when you can expect a bounce or a reaction (drop).

-To find key resistance levels: Our first dot would be the highest point and our second point will be the lowest.
-(Up, down)
+To find key resistance levels: We begin at the highest point and end at the lowest point.

-To find key support levels: Our first dot would be the lowest and second being the highest (Down, up).
+To find key support levels: We begin at the lowest point and end at the highest point.

 This is a correct example of taking the highest starting point to the lowest.

 Yes, there are times when your Fibonacci Retracement becomes invalid.
 One of the most common scenarios of this is when price makes a lower-low (assuming you are drawing a Fibonacci retracement from the top to the bottom like in the picture below).

 If there are bars on the right that ‘break’ your ending point, it becomes invalid.
 Here’s an example :